marratj/cloud-native/PITCHME.md

 Don't trust your systems will 'just run', gain insight to as much components as possible

+---

+### Do

  - Monitoring of components (cluster resources, application endpoints)
  - Consolidate and analyze logging centrally
  - Build proper rulesets for both monitoring and logging
  - Make them visible in a dashboard
+ - Proactively step in before the shit hits the fan
  - And most importantly: Automate the above

+---

+### Don't

+ - Wait for monitoring alerts to react to
+ - Wait for callouts at night
+ - Manually scan through logs on single servers
+ - Just throw a problem over the wall to another team
+ - Wait until someone takes a problem to you

+---
+## Structuring teams, culture and technology

+ - Work together and not seperated
+ - Ops needs basic understanding of Dev and vice versa
+ - Know what is the goal of the project
+ - There is no space for assigning blame, work as a Team!

+Note:
+Es gibt kein Netzter/Storage/... ist schuld.
+Arbeitet zusammen an Problemen und "Schuld ping pong" muss aufhören.
+Jeder braucht basic knowledge von dem jeweils anderen um zu verstehen wie sie die Application in einem produktiven Umfeld verhält.

+---
+## Efficient resource usage

+ - Works hand in hand with Automation
+ - Think about what you are doing
+ - Be Lazy
+ - Use tools as much as possible

+Note:
+Denkt drüber nach was ihr tut und vorallem wie ihr es tut.
+Versucht alles zu automatisieren und wenn es nur eine maus klick ist.
+Seit faul um effizienter zu sein.
+Benutzt tools und sucht nach neuen Tools, wir müssen das rad nicht neu erfinden.

+---